errata-ai/vale/.github/CONTRIBUTING.md

 ## <a name="intro"></a> Introduction

 Vale is a natural language linter that supports plain text, markup (Markdown, reStructuredText, AsciiDoc, and HTML), and source code comments.
-However, unlike many similar projects, Vale's primary focus isn't on providing a collection of rules everyone must follow&mdash;instead, Vale aims to be flexible enough to support many different styles (see the [reference styles](https://github.com/errata-ai/vale#reference-styles) for examples).
+However, unlike many similar projects, Vale's primary focus isn't on providing a collection of rules everyone must follow&mdash;instead, Vale aims to be flexible enough to support many different styles (see [Styles](https://errata-ai.github.io/vale/styles/) for more information).

 More specifically, Vale is written in Go and split into packages that are tasked with implementing specific functionality:

 - `check` handles the loading and validating of external rules (YAML files).
-- `core`: includes the main structures used throughout the application (e.g., `File` and `Alert`) and manages configuration files (`.vale` or `_vale`).
+- `core`: includes the main structures used throughout the application (e.g., `File` and `Alert`) and manages configuration files.
 - `lint` handles the actual linting, which includes knowing when to apply rules and how to handle specific file formats.
 - `rule` implements Vale's built-in style.
 - `ui` manages displaying information to users.

-There is also a `styles` directory that contains the source for Vale's reference styles.
+If you're looking to improve Vale's documentation, check out the [`docs/`](https://github.com/errata-ai/vale/tree/master/docs) directory.

 ## <a name="testing"></a> Testing